rafalab/538/explanation.md

 ### Summary

+The code needed to reproduce analysis is at [https://github.com/rafalab/538](https://github.com/rafalab/538)

 The model is for the Biden - Trump spread.

 * Biden advantage in fundamentals: Represented by $b$ below.
 How many percentage points we think the polls are off in favor of Biden.
 A value of -1% means we add 1% in favor of Trump to the spread estimate of each state.